turbot/guardrails-samples/policy_packs/gcp/orgpolicy/check_default_vpc_creation_disabled_at_org_level/README.md

 category: ["public cloud"]
 icon_url: "/images/plugins/turbot/gcp.svg"
 brand_color: "#FF9900" # TODO: verify the brand_color
-display_name: "Check if the creation of the default VPC network is disabled at the GCP organization level"
+display_name: "Check If Creation of Default VPC Network Is Disabled at the GCP Organization Level"
 short_name: "check_default_vpc_creation_disabled_at_org_level"
-description: "Ensure that the creation of the default VPC network is disabled at the GCP organization level."
+description: "Ensure that creation of default VPC network is disabled at the GCP organization level."
 mod_dependencies:
   - "@turbot/gcp"
   - "@turbot/gcp-iam"
   - "@turbot/gcp-orgpolicy"
 ---

-# Check if the creation of the default VPC network is disabled at the GCP organization level
+# Check If Creation of Default VPC Network Is Disabled at the GCP Organization Level

 This Policy Pack checks if the GCP Organization Policy "Skip default network creation" is disabled at the GCP organization level, using Terraform.
 It automates the creation and setup of necessary Guardrails policies which will allow Guardrails to automatically detect if the setting is disabled.